Which COVID-19 Vaccines Are in Human Clinical Trials?

 You can explore the drug development process further here.

 ChAdOx1 nCoV-19, a recombinant adenovirus vaccine developed by theUniversity of Oxford, entered human clinical trials back in April in the UK.
 The Phase I/II trial enrolled > 1000 healthy volunteers and aimed to test the safety and immune response triggered by the vaccine.

 On July 20, the results of the Phase I/II trial were published in The Lancet.
 They demonstrate that the candidate vaccine was able to provoke a T cell response within 14 days of vaccination, in addition to an antibody response within 28 days.

-The candidate vaccine is steadily moving towards a Phase III trial, where a larger population is to be enrolled, consisting of 10,000 healthy participants in the UK, and 30,000 participants in the US thanks to a collaboration with the pharma company AstraZeneca.
+The candidate vaccine recently entered a Phase III trial, where a larger population is to be enrolled, consisting of 10,000 healthy participants in the UK, and 30,000 participants in the US thanks to a collaboration with the pharma company AstraZeneca.

 In early June, the Brazilian Health Regulatory Agency approved the inclusion of Brazil in the clinical trials of ChAdOx1 nCov-19, and it is estimated that 2,000 volunteers will be enrolled in the country.

 "These encouraging results support further evaluation of this candidate vaccine in our ongoing large scale Phase III programme, that is still needed to assess the ability of the vaccine to protect people from COVID-19." – Professor Sarah Gilbert, professor of vaccinology at the University of Oxford Jenner Institute.

 Adenovirus Type 5 Vector (Ad5-nCoV)